-Both software pricing approaches have their pros and cons which is why we recommend our clients to opt for one that best suits their development and business needs.
+Both software pricing approaches have their pros and cons.
+We recommend our clients to opt for one that best suits their development and business needs.

 Fixed price contracts are ideal for when the software that is required is of limited functionalities, for a set purpose that will not change anytime soon and has a very strict budget.
-Such an approach to development should only be taken if the product is akin to a MVP and has a strict delivery deadline.
+This approach to development should take place if the product is akin to a MVP and has a strict delivery deadline.

-We at Mood Up prefer the time and materials approach to software development, as it matches our agile design and development principles.
-Such an approach we’ve found is ideal as it is impossible for both us and the client to have a concrete idea of the end product before starting its development.
-The flexibility offered by this pricing approach allows our clients to add new functionalities and ensure the end product is relevant and not redundant as with a product delivered at the end of one long fixed-price development cycle.
+We at Mood Up Team prefer the time and materials approach to software development, as it matches our agile design and development principles.
+Such an approach we’ve found is ideal.
+It’s impossible for us and the client to have a concrete idea of the end product before starting its development.
+The flexibility offered by this pricing approach allows our clients to add new functionalities.
+Also it ensure the end product is relevant and not redundant as with a product delivered at the end of one long fixed-price development cycle.